TheKontinua/sequence/README.rst

 * AP Physics C: Electricity and Magnetism
 * AP Statistics
 * The TensorFlow Developer Certificate

+Politically, it is hoped that this will also make the course easier to adopt in schools.

 Programming Language and Software
 ---------------------------------